 Please view on a screen larger than 13 inches.

-We pride ourselves on providing services for everyone – not least at the heart of poorer communities – particularly through our library network where we are actively working to tackle poverty and inequalities across Fife.
+We pride ourselves on providing services for everyone – not least at the heart of poorer communities – particularly through our library network where we are actively working to tackle poverty and inequalities across Fife and by the work of our Creative Development team.

 2017/18 saw us involved in the delivery of the first ever Fife Pride event in Kirkcaldy.
 The purpose of Pride is to break down barriers and encourage members of the Fife LGBTI community to be #BeProudBeYou.
 The event involved a march along Kirkcaldy High Street and was followed by a whole host of entertainment for all in a marquee in the Town Square.
 We hosted the Youth Zone in the Adam Smith Theatre where there was live music, balloons, face painting, henna tattoos, mocktails, arts and crafts and lots more.